open-telemetry/opentelemetry-java-instrumentation/dd-trace-ot/docs/opentracing-api.md

 # OpenTracing API

-The Opentraction group offers an API to instrument your code.
+The OpenTracing group offers an API to instrument your code.
 This document is a kind of a "quick start" for the official specification: https://github.com/opentracing/specification

 There are several concepts exposed by the OpenTracing API: